All right, thanks, Scott Shannon, and welcome to our two Sean Hannity show, Toll Free.

 100%.

-If he was going to surrender this comprehensively, why not get at least representatives of the factions that we've been working throughout the whole eight five four months of this Congress since we had the speakers contest back to Washington and say, here's the situation, it's really gone badly.
+If he was going to surrender this comprehensive, why not get at least representatives of the factions that we've been working throughout the whole eight, five, four months of this Congress since we had the speakers contest back to Washington and say, here's the situation has really gone badly.

 What do we do?